Features of an options contract

 In both scenarios, the options provide a strategic advantage to the investors, allowing them to benefit from their market predictions while mitigating potential risks.

-How Options Work
+How Options work?

-Options function serve as tools for investors to capitalize on price movements while managing risk.
+Options function serve as tools for investors to capitalise on price movements while managing risk.
 Call options allow buying at a specified price, while put options permit selling at a predetermined price.
 These instruments provide flexibility to profit from both upward and downward market trends.

 Options are often used for hedging and income generation through premiums.